JamalANasier/JA_NA/README.md

 ## Alternative connectors

 - https://github.com/viciious/go-tarantool
-  Has tools to emulate tarantool, and to being replica for tarantool.
+  Has tools to emulate tarantool, unit testing, integration test, and to being replica for tarantool.